 Transfer the potatoes to a medium-sized baking dish that has been sprayed with non-stick cooking spray.

-Add a few tablespoons of butter over the top of the potatoes and place in the oven until the butter is melted and the potatoes are warmed through; about 30 minutes.
+Add a few tablespoons of butter over the top of the potatoes and place in a preheated 350 degree oven until the butter is melted and the potatoes are warmed through; about 30 - 40 minutes.

 1. If you prepare these potatoes the day before Thanksgiving you will need to cover them with plastic wrap and/or aluminum foil and place in the refrigerator.